-How do you do homeschool scheduling?
-Are you flying by the seat of your pants or do you spend hours planning it out, writing it in your planner and hoping that it is perfect?
-I changed things up this year and have to say I’m loving schedule we have.
-Two of our main subjects are all laid out with nothing headache inducing or stressful about it.
+How do you do your homeschool schedule?
+Are you flying by the seat of your pants or do you spend hours planning it out, writing it in your planner, and hoping that it is perfect?
+I changed things up this year and have to say I’m loving the schedule we have.
+Two of our main subjects are all laid out with nothing headache-inducing or stressful about it.

 Homeschool Scheduling with BookShark

-*I received BookShark curriculum for our school year, and in exchange for sharing about it with you this year. *
+*I received BookShark curriculum for our school year, and in exchange for sharing about it with you this year.
+Homeschool review of BookShark.*

 How many days a week are you working on school?